 AI is rapidly transforming how labs operate, evolving from an experimental technology to an essential capability.
 In 2025, AI-enhanced lab systems are helping research teams automate routine tasks, extract insights from complex datasets, and speed up discovery timelines.
 This shift represents the biggest advancement in lab informatics since we moved from paper to digital records.

-Traditional platforms like Ganymede have struggled to incorporate AI effectively, often bolting it on as an afterthought rather than building it into the core system.
+Traditional platforms like Ganymede have struggled to incorporate AI effectively, often requiring custom development work to add AI capabilities rather than building it into the core system.
 This approach limits AI's potential to transform lab operations and fails to address the growing need for intelligent automation in research.

 Scispot has embraced AI as a fundamental component through Scibot, an AI lab assistant that transforms lab work from clicking through menus to having conversations with an intelligent system.
 This allows scientists to interact with experiments and data in real-time, execute workflows more efficiently, and make faster decisions based on AI-enhanced insights.
 Users can simply tell Scibot to create cell culture experiments, load 96-well plates, send plates to liquid handlers, or prepare samples for sequencing.